Achievable logoAchievable logo

 Disclosures

-In addition to making disclosures to the state administrator and/or Securities and Exchange Commission (SEC) during the registration process, broker-dealers and investment advisers are required to make ongoing disclosures to their clients.
-We’ll cover three categories of these disclosures in this chapter:
+In addition to making disclosures to the state administrator and/or the Securities and Exchange Commission (SEC) during the registration process, broker-dealers and investment advisers must also make ongoing disclosures to their clients.
+This chapter covers three categories of ongoing disclosures:

 • Broker-dealer disclosures